raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 ## Conclusion

-It is interesting to speculate on potential deals and it is interesting to see how far the crypto market can be easily swayed by a couple of tweets by the richest man in the world.
+It is interesting to speculate on potential deals and it is interesting to see how far the crypto market can be easily swayed by a couple of tweets from the richest man in the world.

 One of the positive elements about the Cardano project is that it is decentralised, its environmental credentials through minimal energy usage also put it in a very good position as a top candidate for Elon to consider if he is looking for an alternative to Bitcoin for purchases of Tesla Cars.

-Hoskinson's quirky humour and intellectual enthusiasm for crypto currency would make a good match for Musk's similar personality.
+{{< notice "note" >}} **Disclaimer:** [Cryptotravellers](https://cryptotravellers.com) or the author are not a financial advisor and the information in this article is not financial advice and should not be construed in this way. {{< /notice >}}